“The more I hold myself close and fully embrace who I am, the more I thrive.”

 MSW, LCSW

-Sara is one of our individual therapists.
-Sara provides support and tools to help you connect with your healing process.
+Sara is one of our individual therapists and provides individuals and couples with the support and tools to connect them with their healing process.
 She takes time to deeply listen and reflect back questions that open new doors of understanding and self-compassion.
 As a social worker and counselor, Sara’s experience includes crisis intervention, trauma support, and addiction recovery.
 Sara is passionate about working with individuals involved in the justice system and their loved ones.

-In addition to counseling work, Sara offers AcuRecovery to clients, an ear acupuncture treatment used as an aide in treating addiction, trauma and stress.
+In addition to talk-based therapy, Sara offers AcuRecovery to clients during a session.
+This is an ear acupuncture treatment that is a nonverbal aide in treating addiction, trauma and stress, and bolsters the whole therapy process.
 As a yoga teacher, she may include meditations and body practices during a session to foster grounding and settling.
 Sara is committed to helping all bodies increase capacity for showing up with their full selves in racialized spaces (ie everywhere) by promoting practices of embodied antiracism, developed by the Cultural Somatics Training & Institute.

 Maia Marces